 - The cost of regulatory compliance: the requirement to provide Energy Performance Certificates, annual gas safety certificates and observe other regulatory matters

 - Rental voids in summer

 - HMO’s need to be licensed every five years

 Share your views

-Do you have experience of investing in student accommodation?
-We would love to hear your comments on whether it is a worthwhile investment – do let us know.
+Do you have experience of UK student property investment?
+We would love to hear your comments on whether it is a worthwhile experience – let us know!